 And for obvious reasons, not the least of which the people that began it were big Trump haters.

-You know, if there is a Cone case, you know, but I'm just telling you, everything now is tainted because none of this happens but for the corrupt individuals that initiated the investigation that literally prevented Hillary Clinton from being charged because they thought they knew better than the entire rest of the American people about what was right, good, just and fair, and who should be your president and who shouldn't be your president.
+And that means everything from, oh, the Paul Manafort case, the Flynn case, probably the Cohn case, probably everything, you know, if there is a Cohn case, you know, but I'm just telling you, everything now is tainted because none of this happens but for the corrupt individuals that initiated the investigation that literally prevented Hillary Clinton from being charged because they thought they knew better than the entire rest of the American people about what was right,

-I mean, that's that's pretty corrupt.
+I mean, that's pretty corrupt.

 That's on a pretty high level of the corruption scale.

-Um now on the immigration things, I the president rightly is putting pressure on Mitch McConnell to end the filibuster rule, and he's arguing that the parliamentary procedure, which was not always the case historically, if you're interested in a few historical tidbits and news facts, but anyway, it's killing Republicans from actually advancing a real agenda.
+And he's arguing that the parliamentary procedure, which was not always the case historically, if you're interested in a few historical tidbits and news facts, but anyway, it's killing Republicans from actually advancing a real agenda.

-And what the president is saying is what's the purpose of the House doing good immigration bills when you need nine votes by Democrats in the Senate, and Democrats only want to obstruct, which they feel you know is good for the midterms.
+And what the president is saying is, what's the purpose of the House doing good immigration bills when you need nine votes by Democrats in the Senate and Democrats only want to obstruct, which they feel, you know, is good for the midterms.

 Republicans got to get rid of the stupid filibuster rule.